Army All-American Diary: Cam Akers on FSU commitment, dreaming of the Army Bowl

 In the days leading up to the U.S. Army All-America Bowl, USA TODAY High School Sports will be checking in with a number of players for their accounts of the events and activities in San Antonio.
 This entry is from Cam Akers, a Clinton (Clinton, Miss.) running back who will be signing with Florida State on National Signing Day.
 He’s listed as the No. 2 running back in the 2016 class and the No. 4 player overall by 247Sports.com.
 Last season at Clinton, Patterson helped lead the Ascenders to an 11-1 record and the Missisippi Class 6A state title and was named to the American Family Insurance ALL-USA Offense First Team.

 This has been a dream come true.
 I’ve been dreaming of coming to this game since I came for myself in the ninth grade.
-This is a blessing and a dream come true.
+This is a blessing.
 I was in the ninth grade USA game and they took us to the game.
 Me seeing all the guys competing out there in that Army Bowl definitely motivated me to be a part of it.
 Richard LeCounte, Tarik Black, Jeffrey Okudah, they all played in that game, too, so there are a few of us who have made both teams.

 I just want to prove myself and represent Mississippi well and my city well out there.
 I want to live up to all the hype.